Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Static Sum-Frequency Spectrum

 with the angle of incidence $\theta$ relative to the surface normal.
 The birefringence of the uniaxial crystal is taken into account by distinguishing the propagation of ordinary and extraordinary beam, denoted as $o$ and $e$, respectively.\\

-The phonon resonances in the linear dielectric function of the crystal are modeled as Lorentz-type oscillators.
+The phonon resonances in the linear optical function of the crystal are modeled as Lorentz-type oscillators.
 Within the infrared spectral range, where the Reststrahlen effect is observed, the following function is used~\cite{Mut99},